-When the City of Lafayette earlier recognized that the roads and drain facilities it inherited from the County in its 1968 "incorporation", were in serious failure modes, it appointed two committees of knowledgeable volunteers - one, to assess specific "work needs" - - the other, to develop and implement strategies for funding the work...i.e., Capital Project Assessment Committee (CPAC...and, Capital Projects Funding Committee (CPFC).
-These two functions essentially replicated the processes which business and industry employ to deal with ongoing corporate capital funding needs.
+When the City of Lafayette earlier recognized that the roads and drain facilities it inherited from the County in its 1968 "incorporation", were in serious failure modes, it appointed two committees of knowledgeable volunteers - one, to assess specific "work needs" - - the other, to develop and implement strategies for funding sessment Committee (CPAC...and, Capital Projects Funding Committee (CPFC).
+These two functions essentially replicated the processes which business and industry employ to deal with ongoing corporate capital fundrestoring priority elements of these badly degraded elements of infrastructure.

-Since "roads" are a basic element of Lafayette's "founding universe" of Its limited governance function - the "3Ps" of Public Safety, Planning and Public Works...the CPAC and CPFC teams used comparable approaches to convey to voters, why it was in the personal interest of every property owner, to support a bond issue for restoring priority elements of these badly degraded elements of infrastructure.
+Since "roads" are a basic element of Lafayette's "founding universe" of Its limited governance function - the "3Ps" of Public Safety, Planning and Public Works...the CPAC and CPFC teams used comparable approaches to convey to voters, why it was in the personal interest of every property owner, to support a bond issue for